 Most of our planet is covered in water, and thankfully we’ve figured out how to make the best of it for our benefit and enjoyment.
-Nowadays, people literally ride the waves and swim with the fishes, and you can do it too!
+Nowadays, people literally ride the waves and swim with sharks, and you can do it too!

-Most of these hobbies require extensive knowledge to do properly and safely, and knowing what equipment you need is important.
-If you are snorkeling for example, you need to have a scuba mask, snorkel, and fins.
-Scuba divers need all of that and more, such as a properly-fitted wetsuit, oxygen tank, and dive knife.
+Some of these water sports require extensive knowledge to do properly and safely, and knowing what equipment you need is important.
+If you are snorkeling for example, you need to have a mask, snorkel, and fins (read our article on how does snorkeling work to learn more).
+Scuba divers need all of that and more, such as a properly-fitted wet suit, oxygen tank, and dive knife.

 Tips to Help You Pass Your Open Water Course

 Just imagine how small you are in the vastness of the sea.
 The thought that, without your gear, there’s no possible way a human being could survive in this harsh environment for very long.
-And who knows what kinds of sea creatures you might encounter out there?
+And who knows what kinds of marine life you might encounter out there?
 As a beginner, the first time going out for an open water dive is nerve-wracking!

 But don’t worry!
 As long as you are with other divers and a qualified instructor, it should be a fun and educational experience once you get over your nerves.
 And in a short time, you will be exploring the wonder that is the undersea world.
 Here are some tips to help you ace your Open Water Course.

 Don’t panic.
-In fact, do the opposite of that.
 Unfortunately, staying calm and relaxed is difficult for novice divers, but it’s crucial if you want to safely dive.
 Just know that almost everybody finds it scary the first time, and instructors expect it, but do your best to follow your training.

 Everything you are taught at an Open Water Course has a purpose, even if it is not immediately obvious.
 Don’t make the mistake of thinking certain tips are less important than others.
-Your instructor will generally tell you why something is important, and when you might need to use that knowledge could be during an emergency.
+Your instructor will generally tell you why something is important, and the time to use that knowledge could be during an emergency.
 So don’t neglect any details and pay attention.

 During an Open Water Course, your instructor will be doing lots of demonstrations and explanations.
 Perhaps your instructor is going too fast, or your brain is being overloaded with information, or something wasn’t explained very well, but when this happens don’t hesitate to ask for clarification.